jfrog/jenkins-jfrog-plugin/README.md

 To exclude the JFrog platform from going through a configured proxy, provide your JFrog platform's host details in the `No Proxy Host` section.
 This should be a list of comma-separated hosts.
-Keep in mind that the JFrog CLI is typically downloaded from releases.jfrog.io.
-You might want to think about adding that to your list as well.
+Notice that the JFrog CLI is typically downloaded from releases.jfrog.io.
+You may need to add that to your list as well.

 ## Jenkins Configuration as Code